bmschmidt/quires/README.md

 <Header data={[level + 1, meta, elems]} {settings} />
 ```

-Simple, static redefinitions like changing header levels are better handled
+You probably don't this just for simple, static redefinitions like changing header levels are better handled
 through pandoc filters--I tend to write them in lua because it's fastest and
 cleanest, but ES monoglots can use [https://github.com/mathematic-inc/node-pandoc-filter].

+It's more suited for cases where you need to execute javascript code in the browser in a way
+that depends on the structure or content of markdown blocks.

 # Borrowed code.